beothorn/DuckLibrary/README.md

 # DuckLibrary

-A collection of prompt effect for image generation AIs applied to ducks
+A collection of prompt effects for image generation AIs applied to ducks

-With the rise

 The entries are in JSON format inside the folder duckbase